uniquelau/vdb.vs-templates/README.md

 This project aims to:

-Creates a fresh Visual Studio solution that contains a Web and Logic project Umbraco.
+Creates a fresh Visual Studio solution that contains a Web and Logic project.
 Give a good starting point for creating your own template, feel free to fork!

 In this example we create some scaffolding for strongly typed Models and include